A Brief History of

 The Firepup® Mascot Costume

-The Firepup® Mascot Costume was created by the Research and Development Department and patented by National Fire Safety Council, Inc. The Firepup® costume includes pants, shirt, fire coat, boot spats, paw gloves, and a fan-cooled head.
+The Firepup® Mascot Costume was created by the Research and Development Department and patented by National Fire Safety Council, Inc. The Firepup® costume includes pants, a shirt, a fire coat, boot spats, paw gloves, and a fan-cooled head.
 It’s designed to allow free movement.

 Children respond to the costume in a positive manner and recognize Firepup® wherever he goes.